Droplet: Decentralized Authorization and Access Control for Encrypted Data Streams: Evaluation

 \subsection{System Performance}

-To model the real-world performance of \oursystem, we constructed an end-to-end system setup, where we use our three app datasets.
-Note that we do not cache any data to emulate worst case scenarios.
+\lsec{eval:system} To model the real-world performance of \oursystem, we constructed an end-to-end system setup, where we use our three apps datasets.
+Note that we do not cache any data to emulate worst-case scenarios.
 The stream chunk size is set to 8~KiB.
 We evaluate \texttt{get} and \texttt{store} requests to the storage layer, which include the overhead of \oursystem's access control.

 \fakeparagraph{Serverless Computing.} In the serverless setting, Lambda either runs \oursystem for the access control or uses the AWS Cognito service, which runs OAuth2, as the baseline.
 Lambda with both Droplet and Cognito exhibits a latency of around 118~ms (0.4\% longer with Droplet).
 Note that with OAuth2, to reach the same level of access granularity as with \oursystem, separate access tokens are required for each data chunk, which is impractical.
-This is why in practice long-lived and more broadly-scoped access tokens are granted.
+This is why in practice, long-lived and more broadly-scoped access tokens are granted.

 \fakeparagraph{Cloud.} We extend AWS S3 storage with \oursystem and compare its performance against vanilla S3. \rfig{eval:throughput} shows the throughput for different request types.
-We follow Amazon's guidelines to maximize throughput: for instance, the chunk names are inherently well distributed allowing the best performance of the underlying hash-table lookup.
+We follow Amazon's guidelines to maximize throughput: e.g., the chunk names are inherently well distributed allowing the best performance of the underlying hash-table lookup.
 The vanilla S3 throughput of 211~gets/s is within Amazon's optimal range (100-300).
 With \oursystem, we maintain an average rate of 204~get/s (3\% drop). \rfig{eval:latency} shows the latency for individual \textit{store} and \textit{get} operations.
 In \oursystem, the latency overhead is 13\% for \textit{get} and 11\% for \textit{store} (incl. crypto).
 Part of the overhead is due to the expensive signature operation.
-Also there is an overhead for a fresh lookup of access permissions at the access control DB of the virtualchain instance.
+Also, there is an overhead for a fresh lookup of access permissions at the access control DB of the virtualchain\shorten{~instance}.